-Dr Davor Jancic is a Lecturer at the Department of Law, Queen Mary University of London and teaches EU Law and Elements of Contract Law and has previously also taught Public Law.
-He was previously Senior Researcher in EU Law at the T.M.C.
+Dr Davor Jancic is Senior Lecturer at the Department of Law, Queen Mary University of London and has taught EU Law, Global Law and Governance, Elements of Contract Law, and Public Law.
+Before joining QMUL, he was Senior Researcher in EU Law at the T.M.C.
 Asser Institute in The Hague and a British Academy Newton Fellow at the Law Department of the London School of Economics and Political Science (LSE).
-Prior to this, he was Assistant Professor at Utrecht University, where he taught courses in constitutional, European and human rights law.
+He has also been Assistant Professor at Utrecht University, where he taught courses in constitutional, European and human rights law.
 Dr Jancic holds a PhD in European constitutional law from Utrecht University and his doctorate analysed the role of national parliaments in EU decision making.
 He obtained his LL.M. in International and European Law cum laude from the University of Amsterdam and his LL.B. summa cum laude from the University of Novi Sad.

 - EU institutional law and governance

 - The Changing Role of Citizens in EU Governance.
 Faced with numerous crises, the people’s trust in the EU is being questioned.
 However, EU law foresees a host of instruments through which citizens can participate in decision making at the EU level.
 This projects examines and critically assesses these instruments with a view to determining the benefits and shortcomings of the institutionalisation of the citizen in the European Union.

 - National Parliaments in the EU.
 This project evaluates the evolution of the role of national parliaments in the European Union after the Lisbon treaty and the euro crisis in order to assess the extent to which they exhibit resilience or resignation in the constitutional setup of the EU.
 Following up on a conference I organised at LSE in April 2015, the project expanded into a book I edited with OUP (2017).